lispcarcdr/my-love-letter-for-lisp/README.md

-# My Love Letter for Lisp (Written with Full of Typos)
+# My Love Letter for Lisp
+> Note: Written with Full of Typos

-Oh, Lisp, my beloved parentheses-laden langauge, how do I even begin?
+Oh Lisp, my beloved langauge, how do I even begin?
 I’ve wirtten code in C, I’ve dabled in Ruby, but nothing—*nothing*—prepared me for you.
+If someone could ask, do you prefer English or Lisp, I would say for sure and no doubt involved, LLLLIIIIIIIIISSSSSSSSPPPPPPPPP

-### The Dark Days Before Lisp
+### Before lisp: the Dark Days

 I started with C, where I spent half my time fighting the compiler and the other half chasing segfaults.
 "Memory managment?"
 More like *misery managment*.
 Then came Ruby, with its sugary syntax and promises of happiness.
 And sure, it was fun… until I met metaprogramming.
 "Oh wow, I can reopen classes!" they said.
 "It’s magical!" they said.
 Then came the debugging sessions that felt like archeology—digging through layers of monkey-patched chaos.